 |Not received a bonus from a switching ofer since August 18 2021|

 If you’re worried about what your bank (or building society in this case) is doing with your money then in many ways Nationwide current accounts are among the best available.

 Though it doesn’t offer the top ethical current account, these accounts are free (Triodos charges £3 a month – here’s my review).
 And you can be assured your cash isn’t being used to fund things that contribute to climate change, armed conflict or other issues you might not agree with.

-However, the app leaves a lot to be desired, which is why this year I finally stopped using my FlexDirect as my main account and went over to Starling.
+However, the app leaves a lot to be desired, which is why a few years ago I finally stopped using my FlexDirect as my main account and went over to Starling.
 The app is fine and will do most things you need, and I’ve no doubt it’ll improve, but it lags well behind the best alternatives.